Italy Wikipedia shuts down in EU protest

 The draft document does include a specific exemption for "non-for-profit online encyclopaedias", but that has failed to allay fears.

-Jimmy Wales, a founder of Wikipedia, was among dozens of leading technology figures who openly opposed the law, alongside Tim Berners-Lee, inventor of the internet.
+Jimmy Wales, a founder of Wikipedia, was among dozens of leading technology figures who openly opposed the law, alongside Tim Berners-Lee, inventor of the World Wide Web.

 A 'link tax'